-The National Institutes of Health Stroke Scale (NIHSS) is an assessment tool used to evaluate and document stroke severity.
+The National Institutes of Health Stroke Scale (NIHSS) is an clinical assessment that is used to evaluate and document stroke severity.
 This assessment is first performed by a certified clinician in the emergency department once a patient is suspected of having a stroke.
 The test will be repeated throughout hospitalization to determine progression of stroke.

 The NIHSS includes 11 items and is scored out of 42 points, with greater scores indicating greater disability.
 The NIHSS looks at many domains including alertness, visual function, muscle strength (in the face, arms, and legs), sensory function, coordination, and language comprehension and production.